Kevin-Menezes/Notes-Academy/README.md

 # ⭐Notes Academy Website

-An interactive website that manages and provides study notes which can be quickly accessed by any college going student 📒
+An interactive dynamic website that manages and provides study notes which can be quickly accessed by any college going student 📒

 <br/>
 <hr>